iogf/crocs/README.md

 name_valid_numbers, name_valid_signs)

 # Think of the Repeat class as meaning: fetch the
-# described Joins one or more Repeat.
+# described pattern one or more Repeat.
 name_chunk = Repeat(name_valid_chars, 1)

 # The first letter in the mail name has to be a in 'a-z'.